earthly/website/blog/_posts/2023-03-14-what-is-nix.md

 {% include quotes/what_is_nix/andreas_herrmann.html %}

 I think some interesting differences with Nix is one, the reproducibility side on Docker is a little trickier, right?
 If you have a pinned Docker image, that's not gonna change.
 But if you need to make a change to a Docker file and rebuild it, it depends, right?
 I mean, a Dockerfile doesn't have updates.
 Right?
 At that point to make that reproducible, you have to have an entire app cache and it's very difficult.
 So that's a big difference.
 Where with Nix, if you make one incremental change, that's going to be the only thing that changes, the risk will stay the same.

 Another is with Nix, you get more reuse and granularity.
 So with a Docker container, the images are layered linearly, right?
-They’re stacked on top of each other.
+They're stacked on top of each other.
 But you cannot so easily say, those two containers, they happen to share those files in common.
-So load them on top of each other, and, you know, avoid the duplication, it's usually not not really possible.
+So load them on top of each other, and, you know, avoid the duplication, it's usually not really possible.
 Whereas with Nix, you really get this granularity at the package level, where, since everything is installed in the Nix store in these dedicated paths that don't collide, if two of your packages use the same JDBC version, they can just point to the same Nix store path and reuse that bit.
 So that gives more reuse, more granularity.

 And, I mean, it's also because you know exactly what each package depends on, you can generate quite minimal environments.
 So with Docker, images based on usual, like, more common Linux distributions, it can be hard to make a minimal Docker image that doesn't contain too much stuff that you don't actually need.
 Because, I mean, you can start from a really minimal image, but then maybe you're missing too many things.
 And then once you install something, it comes with its own predictive dependencies that come with it, and all of a sudden, you have too much stuff in the image again.
 You can do use Nix to generate Docker images.
 And they can be very minimal, really generate some really small.
 So Nix Packages comes with a set of tools called Docker tools.
 And you can either use regular pre-made Docker images as base images, you can even do some Ubuntu or Debian base image, or you can generate a new base image from Nix.
 And then really only install the things that you actually need in a container.